-Advance your XDR strategy with robust telemetry, actionable alerts, and machine learning based insights from your cloud workloads, with Threat Stack’s Cloud Security Platform.
+Advance your XDR strategy with robust telemetry, actionable alerts, and machine learning based insights from your cloud workloads, with Threat Stack’s Application Infrastructure Protection Cloud Security Platform.

 XDR uses machine learning and analytics to contextualize and correlate alerts from across your cloud workloads, servers, network, email, and endpoints.
-You can achieve the benefits of XDR faster with Threat Stack which already leverages machine learning and analytics to reduce responders’ mean time to know.
+You can achieve the benefits of XDR faster with Threat Stack which already leverages machine learning and analytics to reduce responders’ mean time to know (MTTK).

 Getting data out of disparate solutions can be difficult and fragile for an overburdened team.
 That is why we designed the Cloud Security Platform to be open from the beginning: